It is a severe infection that extends under the skin and affects soft tissues, such as skin and fat.

 If the bacteria is behind the seal where the eye meets the alveolus, the condition is called orbital cellulitis.
 This is a medical emergency that causes symptoms of fever and vision problems.
 It requires immediate treatment to prevent meningitis or damage to the eyes.

-If the infection enters the lymphatic system or into the bloodstream, red lines can be seen under the skin before the main lesions appear.
+If the infection enters the lymphatic system or bloodstream, red lines can be seen under the skin before the central lesions appear.

 The doctor can usually recognize cellulite from the appearance of the skin.